sulthonzh/kubernetes-1/README.md

 ## Overview

-Micro is a blueprint for cloud-native toolkit.
+Micro is a blueprint for cloud-native development.
 Kubernetes is a container orchestrator system.
 Together they provide the foundations for a microservice platform.
 Micro on Kubernetes provides a kubernetes native runtime to help build micro services.